psych1k/math10Final/README.md

 To run the program:

 Windows:
-  Have Python 3 installed
+  Have Python 3 and Pygame installed
-  Double click on start.bat.
+      Pygame can be installed using 'pip install pygame' in CMD Double click on start.bat

 Other OS:
-  Have Python 3 installed
+  Have Python 3 installed and Pygame installed
-  Type 'python main.py' or 'python3 main.py'
+      Pygame can be installed using 'pip install pygame' in the terminal Type 'python main.py' or 'python3 main.py'